Kenny Loggins: Loggins and Messina

 Although the album went unnoticed by radio upon release, it eventually found success by fall 1972, particularly on college campuses where the pair toured heavily.
 Loggins and Messina's vocal harmonies meshed so well that what was begun as a one-off album became an entity in itself.
 Audiences regarded the pair as a genuine duo rather than as a solo act with a well-known producer.
-Instead of continuing to produce Loggins as a sole performer, they decided to record as a duo, Loggins & Messina.
+Instead of continuing to produce Loggins as a solo performer, they decided to record as a duo, Loggins & Messina.

 "When our first album, 'Sittin' In', came out, we started receiving a lot of excitement about the music and good sales", Messina recalled in 2005.

 We had a choice.
 It was either I now go on and continue to produce him and we do the solo career or we stay together and let this work.
 For me, I did not desire to go back out on the road.
 I had had enough of that and I wanted to produce records.
 But Clive Davis (then president of the record company) intervened and said, "You know, I think you'd be making a mistake if you guys didn't take this opportunity.
 Things like this only happen once in a lifetime.
 It may merit you sleeping on it overnight and making a decision that will be in your best interest."
 He was absolutely correct.
 Kenny made the decision as well.
 It delayed his solo career, but it gave him an opportunity, I think, to have one.